NotW41k3R/JalSuchak/README.md

 5. Geopandas and Folium based Map for basic HMPI with colored values for quality index.
 (Done)

-6. Add an Awareness page on website that informs the user about the effects of heavy metal contamination, and also a Did You Know Box on Home Page that Roatates through the effects.
+6. Add an Awareness page on website that informs the user about the effects of heavy metal contamination, and also a Did You Know Box on Home Page that Rotates through the effects.

 7. Generate Maps and Trends based on Time Stamped Data.